cantina/cantina/README.md

 `node_modules/` folder.

 Alternatively, you may decide to clone Cantina into your global `node_modules` and sym-link the bin script so you can use the scaffolding utility.
-On most machines you might do something similar to:
+On unix-like machines you might do something similar to:

 ```